pwtail/readme/README.md

 - A http client ([myhttpx](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/blob/main/myhttpx.py), a thin wrapper over httpx)
 - [channels](https://channels.readthedocs.io/en/stable/) for the websocket functionality (because it hasn't been included in django for unknown reasons)

-In case you haven't figured it out, the approach lets you use higher-level libraries like django-rest-framework or swagger tools without modifications.
+In case you haven't figured it out, the approach also lets you use higher-level libraries like django-rest-framework or swagger tools without modifications.

 >‘Vantage number two!’ said the Bi-Coloured-Python-Rock-Snake.
 ‘You couldn’t have done that with a mear-smear nose